department-of-veterans-affairs/va.gov-team/products/burials-memorials/burial-allowance/research/2024-09-VSO-Research/research-findings.md

 ##### Recommendation:
 - Ensure that we are preparing Veterans and their families for the death of the Veteran
-- HMW leverage ways VSOs prepare Veteran and their families in our digital space
+- HMW leverage ways VSOs prepare Veteran and their families in our digital space?
+- HMW reach out to claimants after the death of a Veteran?

 #### 4) Timeframe for navigating death and burial